joeybiotti/csharp-vehicles/README.md

 # C# Interfaces and SOLID

 Followed instructions.
 Interfaces.
-Making it work.
+All that stuff.

+It works now...
+I think?